RobRendell/gTove/README.md

     * Add GM controls to limit changing the page of PDFs on tabletop?
     * Flag PDFs which need passwords, so a) don't show loading spinner when no preview is available, b) prevent adding to tabletop.
 * Drop/paste at the cursor rather than the camera?
-* Instead of trying to load a known invalid fileId from Drive, render a placeholder?

 Firebase networking.
 * Verify whitelist/allow connections still works.

 ### Bugs
-* cors-anywhere has locked down their endpoint.
 * Mini editor after cropping PDF only used top half of the screen.
 * NetworkedAction should have peerKey, not individual action types.
 * Colour picker in paint tool can change to "TRANSPARENT" with #00000000, starts to misbehave.